Why High-Functioning People Suffer in Silence

 MENTAL HEALTH & WELLBEING

-Johanna Aguirre, MS, LMHCA
+Johanna Aguirre, MS, LMHCA, NTP

 man putting hands on pocket while standing in front of glass wall